xelatihy/yocto-gl/docs/yocto/yocto_cli.md

 filename in a directory where the config might be found, using `add_option_with_config(cli, name, value, usage, config, alt)`.
 Here `config` is the filename of the optional config file.

-## Command-Line Positional Arguments And Flags

-While for now positional arguments are supported, their use is deprecated.
-The same is true for the use of short flags, like `-h`.
-Th main reasons for this is to make the input to CLI tools more readable by using long names for options and avoiding unnamed positional arguments.
-This is also a better match for the JSON config files and since internally the CLI uses JSON as a data model to process values.
-In future releases, positional arguments will be deprecated and eventually removed.